-This standard freshman English II course will emphasize analysis, synthesis and evaluation through essays written in response to assigned readings.
+This standard freshman English II course will emphasize analysis, synthesis, critical thinking and evaluation through essays written in response to assigned readings.
 Related research projects will be assigned.
+This course is also available on the Web.
 3 hrs./wk.

 TECHNICAL WRITING I (3CR)